MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 ## 1. Load the dataset, scrub and explore the data by making some basic visualizations
 To understand the information included in the dataset and be sure that I am working with cleaned data — data that is organized, complete, recent, and generally high quality.

-_Methodology: Python_
+_Programming Languaje: Python_

 ## 2. Headcount segmentation:
 The aim is to segregate groups with similar traits and assign them into clusters based on feature similarity.

-_Methodology: for the analysis, I will use Clustering K-means in R._
+_Programming languaje: for the analysis, I will use Clustering K-means in R._

 Using classification or clustering methods in HR, companies can work on target areas, even segment employees based on performance history, evaluations or satisfaction level monitoring, avoiding posible future "brain drain".